C Major Scale for Piano Beginners

 C Major Scale Notes

-Because C major has no sharps or flats, it is one of the easiest scales for beginners to understand.
+The C major scale is one of the easiest scales to understand visually on the piano keyboard.

 C Major on the Keyboard